vectordotdev/content-old/posts/hello-microservice-deployment-part-2.md

 ## Conclusion

 Well done for getting this far!
 Seriously, you've learned a lot.
-In this part of the series we set up K8s clusters on Google's cloud; and we covered some basic K8s object configuration skills including scaling and upgrading pods on the fly.
+In this part of the series we set up K8s clusters on Google's cloud, and we covered some basic K8s object configuration skills including scaling and upgrading pods on the fly.
 That's a lot of ground to cover!
-Give yourself a pat on the back.
+Pat yourself on the back.

 That said, the examples in this article are of a hello-world variety.
 There is a lot more worth learning.
 From architecting and testing; to versioning and monitoring of live applications.
 If you want more of a deep dive into those kinds of topics, I highly recommend [this book](https://www.amazon.com/gp/product/1491950358/ref=as_li_tl?ie=UTF8&tag=sheena0d-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1491950358&linkId=af50b90636d80798e5e85c43a83d7b5f).
 I've personally found it quite useful.

-The [final post](http://todo) on this series will cover setting up a basic CI/CD pipeline for our application, as well as the all important cleanup.
+The [final post](http://todo) on this series will cover setting up a basic CI/CD pipeline for our application, as well as the all-important cleanup.